 Related Variations & Generalizations of Napoleon's Theorem

-Important: To view & manipulate the dynamic version of this 2nd generalization, navigate to it using the appropriate button in the ABOVE dynamic sketch; the picture below is static.
+(To view & manipulate the dynamic version of this 2nd variation, navigate to it by clicking the 'Link to Napoleon related 2' button in the above dynamic sketch; the picture below is static).

 variation2